 Essentially science is about exploring, investigating and discovering things to gain knowledge and understanding about the world we live in.
 We aim to provide children with the skills needed to investigate and explore ideas independently.
 As science is such a practical subject it is taught using a hands-on approach wherever possible.
 Consequently we have built up a full range of equipment and resources for children to use.
 Science is taught through as a discrete subject every week and activities make the subject more meaningful. .

 A number of clubs are held each week to allow children to follow particular interests and develop skills, including Football, Music and Art.
 Voluntary activities are an important part of school life and encourage involvement and commitment on the part of children, staff and parents.
 All classes take part in regular curriculum linked school trips.
 Full risk assessments are carried out for all school trips and visits – and only take place when approved by the Headteacher and the Local Authority.
 Trained first aiders are always in attendance on all school trips and visits.

 How do I find out more information about what my child will be learning?

-Every term, teachers hold curriculum meetings for parents and send out letters explaining what children will be learning about during this period.
+Every term, teachers send out curriculum letters and knowledge organisers, explaining what children will be learning about during this period.
 If you require more detail, please make an appointment to speak to your child's class teacher who will be happy to supply you with further information.